nickf33/portfolio2024/README.md

 https://nickf.io

-## 🧑‍💻 Local Development

-1. Clone the repository
-2. Install dependencies
-3. Start the development server
-4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## 📚 Learn More

 To learn more about the technologies used in this project, check out the following resources: